bibanon/bibanon/Home.md

 We need your help and contribution to succeed.
 Create a Github account to edit this wiki.
 Then check out the [[Current Projects]] or [[Teams]] section if you'd like to start somewhere.

+You can also talk to us at our IRC channel at `irc.rizon.net #bibanon` .
+And an anonymous textboard is in the works.

 ### Introduction to Internet Culture

 The word "culture" holds a connotation of high culture; whatever the winners write in the history books, the artwork in museums that few contemporaries enjoyed, or the literary achievements of an aloof elite.